run-llama/llama_deploy/examples/quick_start/README.md

 ```

 The YAML code above defines the deployment that LlamaDeploy will create and run as a service.
 As you can
-see, this deployment has a name, some configuration for the control plane and one service to wrap our workflow.
+see, this deployment has a name and one service to wrap our workflow.
 The
 service will look for a Python variable named `echo_workflow` in a Python module named `workflow` and run the workflow.

 This example includes a Next.js-based UI interface that allows you to interact with your deployment through a web browser.